lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 > You should list the HTML elements, CSS classes, events, pseudocode, and the initial state.

 Hamburger Menu:
+In order to implement the hamburger menu, I will be adding a "dropdown" class for the entire dropdown interaction, a "dropdown-button" class for the button, and a "dropdown-pages" class for the dropdown menu options.
+I was also

 Carousel:

 Dropdown Menu: